fakenumbers/fakenumbers.github.io/README.md

 (`<list.file>` You can also prepare a text file with one number per line)

-If this is to complicate for you, feel free to contribute by sending an emial with the numbers and the source to [fake.number.checker@gmail.com](mailto:fake.number.checker@gmail.com) Don't worry - your mail address won't be published.
+If this is to complicate for you, feel free to contribute by sending an email with the numbers and the source to [fake.number.checker@gmail.com](mailto:fake.number.checker@gmail.com) Don't worry - your mail address won't be published.

 ## ways to contribute
 * Discover more services, that offer fake numbers, one-time emails, IBANs, etc. and [let us know](mailto:fake.number.checker@gmail.com)